HMS Pathfinder (1904): Sinking

 There is significant confusion regarding the numbers of survivors.
 On 6 September The Times declared that 58 men had been rescued but that four had died of injuries.
 The fact that it is impossible to determine how many were on board that day adds to the problem, but modern research indicates that in all probability, there were 268 personnel on board plus two civilian canteen assistants.
 There were just twenty known survivors.
 Four more men died of injuries or exposure and are buried at Dalmeny in Fife and Warriston near Edinburgh.
 One unknown Pathfinder sailor is buried at Dunbar overlooking the scene of the sinking.

-The explosion was seen by British writer Aldous Huxley (while staying at Northfield House, St. Abbs) who recorded the following in a letter to his father sent on 14 September 1914:
+The explosion was seen by British writer Aldous Huxley (while staying at Northfield House, St. Abbs).